MatthiasScholz/cos/examples/jobs/README.md

+# Nomad Jobs Examples

-# Overview
+## Overview
-Collection of nomad sample jobs.
+Collection of nomad extended sample jobs which help to build up a full feature cluster.

 NOTE:
 All jobs are connected to an AWS ECR.
 This setup is needed since the AMI is only configured to access AWS ECR.